Sheinxy/Advent-Of-Code/2023/Day_14/README.md

 rotate90 = map reverse . transpose
 ```

-Now, the problem here is that rotating the grid 90 degrees to the right would make our North become East instead of becoming West.
-One simple way to solve that: rotate more!
+Now, the problem here is still present for rotating south and west.
+The solution: rotate more!

 In fact, let's first rotate once more to get a 180 rotation, and once again to get a negative 90 rotation!